Prescriptions

 • 3-month PPC: £32.05*

-If you will have to pay for four or more prescription items in three months, or more than 15 items in 12 months, you may find it cheaper to buy a PPC.
+If you pay for four or more prescription items in three months, or more than 15 items in 12 months, you may find it cheaper to buy a PPC.

 There is further information about prescription exemptions and fees on the NHS website